-Richter University Library Collection
+Richter BU Collection

 More than 500 volumes on law and economics dating fromthe 16thto the 18th century, including works by key legal authors and other fundamental sources.

-From a variety of sources:
+From various sources:

 Held in the stacks, these works come primarily from three sources:

-Essential sources in law:
+Essential Sources in Law:

 This collection includes more than 500 volumes on law and economics dating fromthe 16thtothe 18th century.